-The Bank follows the capital management practices in the ICAAP (Internal Capital Adequacy Assessment Process) for Pillar II that are defined in the regulatory framework in the Capital Requirements Directive (CRD).
+The Bank follows the capital management practices defined in the regulatory framework in the Capital Requirements Directive (CRD) and guidelines for the Internal Capital Adequacy Assessment Process (ICAAP) for Pillar 2.

 The Bank's ICAAP consists of evaluating all relevant risks that the Bank is exposed to.
-Besides the Pillar I risk types credit and operational risks the Bank sets capital aside for interest rate risk of the banking book, business risk and, if required by stress tests, for business cycle volatility buffer.
+Besides the Pillar I risk types, credit and operational risks, the Bank sets capital aside for interest rate risk of the banking book, business risk and, if required by stress tests, for business cycle volatility buffer.
 Liquidity risk is taken into account through stress testing.

-The Bank's ICLAAP (Internal Capital and Liquidity Adequacy Assessment Process) 2021 report has been prepared and approved by the Board of Directors and delivered to supervisors.
-The ICLAAP 2022 report will be prepared during Q1 2023 as requested by supervisors.
+The Bank's ICLAAP (Internal Capital and Liquidity Adequacy Assessment Process) 2022 report has been prepared and approved by the Board of Directors and delivered to supervisors.
+The ICLAAP 2023 report will be prepared during 01 2024 as requested by supervisors.